GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/docs/overview.md

 Health checking is a planned feature but is not currently implemented.

+> [!NOTE]
-Note: Proactively draining pods from clusters is coming soon but not currently available.
-This means that clusters will only be removed when they have naturally scaled down to very few pods.
+> Proactively draining pods from clusters is coming soon but not currently
+> available.
+This means that clusters will only be removed when they have
+> naturally scaled down to very few pods (via their HPAs).

 ## Workload Delivery